RodMech/Basket_Pricing/README.md

 # Steps :

+**1 .Build and train a neural network model for pricing European Basket options under Black-Scholes assumptions**

 Before building the Neural network we need to generate data .

 The first step is to create a set of combinations of model, option and market parameters (strike, maturities, volatility, riskfree rate, ...)